 Hay Fund –

 Hidden Valley Wild Horse Protection Fund is the largest horse rescue in the Reno, Nevada area.
-We are currently caring for and feeding 145 horses (geldings, mares and foals).
-We are fortunate enough to have access to spring and early summer grazing pasture for the smaller of our two rescued horse herds.
+We are currently caring for and feeding 145 horses (geldings and mares).
+We are currently fortunate enough to have access to spring and early summer grazing pasture for the smaller of our two rescued horse herds.
 However, the larger herd feeding season is year round, and the smaller herd feeding season is fall through late spring.

 Of critical concern is how our donor’s funds are spent and ensuring we get the best possible use of those funds.
 We make every effort to maximize our buying power by purchasing large quantities of hay at one time.
 Purchasing directly from our local farmers is also an added benefit to our community.
 Buying in bulk and locally also helps to keep the cost of our hay delivery to a minimum.

 We also purchase "big bales" - large rectangular bales weighing 1,000 - 1,400 pounds whenever we can.
 This type of bulk buying significantly reduces the price of the hay.
-However during this very wet winter, getting a truck and trailer into the soggy fields with that much weight isn't always possible, so during those times we must feed smaller "regular" size bales.
+However times of wet or snowy weather, getting a truck and trailer into the soggy fields with that much weight isn't always possible, so during those times we must feed smaller "regular" size bales.

 Please enjoy some videos of our rescue work with the Virginia Range wild horses